AdrianMedellinG/Disruptive-Test-Backend/README.md

 ## Installation

-Clone the repository fist then install all the depencencies
+Clone the repository first then install all the depencencies

 ```bash
 npm install